Hady-Eslam/Shape/README.md

+# Project Name
-# Shape
+Shape

 # Language
 Java

 # Data Of Release
 01/11/2016

 # Purpose
 Project Of Faculty

 # Project Discreption
 Project That Use The Concept Of Object Orianted Programming It is a project that use to educate a child of how to compute the parameters and areas and volumes of shapes like Circles, Rectangles, And So on and make excirces on then